-It is important to have every community member involved in the community’s mission in some way, and for all members to acknowledge and respect the duties of all other members.
-The community would be one body made up of many parts, and will be a testimony to how people can practice a life of unity among diversity.
+It is important to involve every community member in the community’s mission in some way, and for all members to acknowledge and respect the duties of all other members.
+The community is one body made up of many parts, and a testimony to how people can practice a life of unity among diversity.
 The Catholic Church being our patron and mother, we already have before us an institution that has been most successful in this regard – reaching all the ends of the earth while professing the same creed.

 The Millennial Middle Way

 There are religious communities that make vows of celibacy, poverty and other sacrifices – to the glory of God — but the young adults I have spoken with don’t feel called to any religious vocation.
 There are common young lay men and women throughout the world searching for a community that complements their desire to integrate their Christian faith into every aspect of their lives.
 They don’t want to compromise their vision to fit the few options available to them, not because they’re not serious about their vision, but because the options available to them don’t correspond with the deepest desires of their hearts.

 Many who want to evangelize don’t want to leave home, not because they’re afraid but because they see the need for a deeper Christianity in their area.
 Many young adults who work for apostolates or non-profit Church organizations still desire a faith community outside the workplace.
 Many Christian college graduates aren’t ready to marry.
 The list goes on, but the point is many young adults lose interest in the Church because it simply doesn’t complement the kind of life they want to live, and the kind of life they want to live is not necessarily selfish or bad.
 In fact, oftentimes it’s new, different and exciting.